JereKuusela/valheim-infinity_hammer/README.md

 Setting a very high health (like "1E30") can be used to make object indestructible because the damage taken is rounded down to zero.
 This also prevents structures collapsing from lack of support.

 For creatures, the max health resets when the area is reloaded if the current health equals the max health.
 For this reason, the current health is set slightly higher than the max health.

-"Copy state" only applies when selecting existing objects since structures from the build menu are stateless.
-However the creator ID is always set based on the "No creator" setting, even for non-standard structures.

 "No creator" is currently quite pointless since most structures ignore the value and will get targeted by the enemies regardless of the value.
 But maybe someone can find some use for it.